 The Office of the Registrar serves as the custodian of student academic records and ensures the accuracy, integrity, and security of these records.
-Primary responsibilities include: creating and maintaining student academic records; publication of university catalogs and schedule of classes; course registration; transcript requests; interpreting and articulating academic policies and procedures; evaluating transfer credits; publication of the final exam schedule; FERPA training and compliance; certifying completion of degree requirements degree candidates; enrollment/degree verifications; academic status verifications.
+Primary responsibilities include creating and maintaining student academic records; publication of university catalogs and schedule of classes; course registration; transcript requests; interpreting and articulating academic policies and procedures; evaluating transfer credits; publication of the final exam schedule; FERPA training and compliance; certifying completion of degree requirements degree candidates; enrollment/degree verifications; academic status verifications.

 The Office of the Registrar is located on the first floor of Marian Hall and is open Monday through Friday from 8 a.m. to 4:30 p.m.
-For Additional information and resources and a complete listing of staff members go to www.marian.edu/current-students/registrar.
+For additional information and resources visit the Registrar's Office webpage.
 Email: regis@marian.edu; Main phone: 317.955.6050.